neoforged/Documentation/docs/blockentities/container.md

 ## `Container`s on `Entity`s

-`Container`s on `Entity`s are finicky: whether an entity has a container or not cannot be universally determined.
+`Container`s on [`Entity`s][entity] are finicky: whether an entity has a container or not cannot be universally determined.
 It all depends on what entity you are handling, and as such can require a lot of special-casing.

 If you are creating an entity yourself, there is nothing stopping you from implementing `Container` on it directly, though be aware that you will not be able to use superclasses such as `SimpleContainer` (since `Entity` is the superclass).